jaz000-git/Isoform-aware-functional-enrichment-analysis/README.md

 For each GO term, enrichment is assessed using a 2×2 contingency table comparing foreground and background transcript sets.

 * Chi-square test is used when expected counts are sufficient.
-* Fisher's exact test is used when expected cell counts are less than 5.
+* Fisher's exact test is used when any expected cell counts are less than 5.
 * Odds ratios are calculated using a Haldane correction.
 * Multiple testing correction is performed using the Benjamini–Hochberg false discovery rate (FDR) procedure.